A Letter of Understanding clarifies what you expect from students and what they can expect from you

 A Letter of Understanding is a tool to facilitate early conversations that can help avoid misunderstandings, conflicts, and bigger issues down the road.

 McGill’s Regulations on Graduate Student Supervision state that “A Letter of Understanding (LOU) is mandatory between Ph.D. students and their supervisor(s).
 GPS strongly recommends that units also implement an LOU for master’s students.”
-Your department and/or Faculty can provide you with an LOU template, and this framework from GPS provides a list of topics to discuss and revisit regularly.
+Units have a standard template that includes relevant policies and resources.

 Who has the right to publish results of the supervisee's research?